miayam/miayam.github.io/_posts/2017-09-03-day23-javascript-challenge.md

 book series and put it into action here.

-Passing empty object (`DMZ`) to the first parameter of `Function.prototype.bind` and then passing any values to the rest of parameters is to set default arguments that will be passed to callback (bound function) when invoked and make it ignore the `this` binding, so the function is bound to nothing.
+Passing empty object (`DMZ`) to the first parameter of `Function.prototype.bind` and then passing any values to the rest of parameters is to set default arguments passed to callback when invoked and make it ignore the `this` binding.
+Consequently, after it was applied, the function would be bound to nothing.

 Here's the [demo](/demo_day23){:target="_blank"} and my half-assed solution below.